-Determining the sponsorship fee you seek for an event is quite a balancing act.
-The fee being asked is usually best termed the ‘investment,’ which sounds better to a prospect.
+Calculating the sponsorship fee you seek for an event is quite a balancing act.
+The fee being asked is usually best called the ‘investment,’ which sounds better to a prospect.
 It is a crucial factor in the success of a sponsored event and can be difficult to calculate.
-In simple terms, a good formula is to calculate the cost of the sponsorship and double it.
+In simple terms, a good formula is to calculate the cost of the sponsorship event/activity and double it.
 This may seem a rather crude way of working out a fee, but it is practical in reaching a starting point for a suitable asking price.
 The 100% margin should cover all the costs of running the event additional to the costs of seeking and servicing the sponsorship.
 The formula worked out on this basis is:

 Total investment asked = cost of providing the benefits offered

 + sponsorship admin staff costs

 + sales costs

 = total cost to deliver the package